|Funding for:||UK Students, EU Students|

 The ultimate goal will be the creation of a photonic architecture where the emission from a single emitter is boosted by the coupling to an Anderson-localized cavity.
 The quantum light will propagate thanks to the hopping from cavity to cavity via coupled necklace states and will be used in quantum information protocols, based, for instance, on interference of single photons.
 Fabricating photonic crystal waveguides without the stringent requirement of nanometre scale precision in the position, shape and size of the air holes will make the process inherently cheaper and more scalable, since lower resolution tool and faster processes, with no iterations, can be utilised.

-Please note for funding this position is open for UK or European citizens only.
+Please note that the position is open for UK or European citizens only.

 Entry requirements: first or upper second-class 4-year degree or Master degree in Physics, chemistry, materials or biology.